buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

 - Run full CI pipeline validation
 - Final PR review

+### Applying the Plan to Other Repos

+For `pack`, `libcnb`, `imgutil`, `github-actions`, and `registry-api`, a similar phased process will be used: a Phase 1 that adapts the transformation tool (typically zero code changes needed), one or two middle phases that convert the files by size, and a final cleanup phase that removes `sclevine/spec` from the repo's `go.mod`.
+Each repo is owned by that repo's maintainers and can proceed independently once the tool and patterns are established in lifecycle.

 ### Coexistence During Migration

 Both patterns can coexist since they both ultimately produce standard `*testing.T` subtests.
-Migration can proceed package-by-package without blocking other development work.
+Migration can proceed package-by-package (and repo-by-repo) without blocking other development work.
 The existing test suite continues to pass at every intermediate stage.

 # Drawbacks
 [drawbacks]: #drawbacks